bleepr/bleepr.github.io/scott.markdown

 interface was as clean and simple as possible.

 The menu design was first built early on and was kept throughout the project.
-We have a main "idle" screen which is used when there is no customer at the table, and an options screen
+We have a main animated "idle" screen which is used when there is no customer at the table, and an options screen to show anyone at the table available actions of the bleepr.

+[menu screen]
+[animated screen]

 ## Bluetooth to Pi
 The Bluetooth Low Energy (BLE) communication between the **bleepr** and the **Pi